-Rumer Willis Stuns In Sheer Lingerie After Being ‘Extremely Nervous’ To Pose In Her Underwear
+Rumer Willis Stuns In Sheer Lingerie After Being 'Extremely Nervous' To Pose In Her Underwear

-Rumer Willis stunned in a series of photos posted to Instagram over the weekend as she posed in sheer lingerie and promoted self acceptance.
-The January 24 upload showed the 32-year-old actress in a matching dark green underwear set as she opened up about how she initially felt “extremely nervous” about stripping down for the shots.
+Rumer Willis stunned in a series of photos posted to Instagram over the weekend as she posed in sheer lingerie and promoted self-acceptance.
+The January 24 upload showed the 32-year-old actress in a matching dark green underwear set as she opened up about how she initially felt "extremely nervous" about stripping down for the shots.

-The first showed the star, who’s the daughter of Demi Moore and Bruce Willis, sitting on a rug while hugging her knees as she gave a look at the tattoos on her lower arms.
-She posed in front of a record cabinet and flashed her bright red pedicure while tilting her head slightly to the left as her dark, curly locks cascaded down her back and her skin glowed.
+The first image showed the star, who's the daughter of Demi Moore and Bruce Willis, sitting on a rug while hugging her knees and revealing tattoos on her lower arms.
+She posed in front of a record cabinet and flashed her bright red pedicure while tilting her head slightly to the left.
+Her dark, curly locks cascaded down her back, and her skin glowed.

 In the second snap, The House Bunny and Empire actress gave a better look at her bra as she sat in what appeared to be a wooden doorway with an oversized beige cardigan over her lower arms.
-Rumer gave the camera a slight smirk and crossed her arms over her torso as she revealed her toned, bare legs.
+Rumer gave the camera a slight smirk and crossed her arms over her torso as she showed off her toned, bare legs.

-Her hair sat over both shoulders, and she turned her head slightly to the right to look at the camera.

-She posted an inspiring lengthy caption in which she opened up about her difficult “journey with self acceptance and self love.”
-Rumer explained that she felt comfortable posing in lingerie from CUUP because the brand celebrates all “shapes and sizes.”
+She posted an inspiring and lengthy caption in which she opened up about her difficult "journey with self acceptance and self love."
+Rumer explained that she felt comfortable posing in lingerie from CUUP because the brand celebrates all "shapes and sizes."

 The comments section was flooded with praise, including a touching message from her mom and other famous faces.